Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 This article explains

-• The causes of jelly vaginal discharge
+The causes of jelly vaginal discharge

-• Signs that show your jelly discharge is due to ovulation
+Signs that show your jelly discharge is due to ovulation

-• Signs that show you are pregnant
+Signs that show you are pregnant

-• When to worry about your discharge and see your doctor.
+When to worry about your discharge and see your doctor.

 What is normal vaginal discharge?

 During the day, it’s okay to have whitish stuff on your panties.
-Sometimes, it may be watery; Other times, it may be thick.
+Sometimes, it may be watery; other times, it may be thick.

-Ordinarily, your body (the cervix) helps to produce fluid that aids the removal of dead cells and bacteria from your vaginal area, and a whitish discharge is normal if there is no odor.
+Ordinarily, your body (the cervix) helps to produce fluid that aids the removal of dead cells and bacteria from your vaginal area, and a whitish discharge is normal if there is no odor.MedlinePlus+1

-However, it becomes necessary to inform your doctor if your discharge is now green or yellow colored.
-These type of discharge may be due to ongoing vaginal infections.
+However, it becomes necessary to inform your doctor if your discharge is now green or yellow colored, has a strong or fishy smell, or is associated with itching, burning, pelvic pain, or pain during sex.
+These types of discharge may be due to ongoing vaginal infections like yeast infection, bacterial vaginosis, or sexually transmitted infections.MedlinePlus+1

-What causes Clear jelly Like Discharge?gel like discharge
+What causes clear jelly like discharge?

 1. Ovulation discharge